© SpotMyDive 2018 All rights reserved - Agence Redbox.fr

 The water temperature in Sicily goes from 14° to 25°C (57° to 77°F).

-Sicily is composed of a diversified fauna and beautiful flora.
+Diving in Italy and especially in Sicily is a very good choice because in its waters you can observe a diversified fauna and beautiful flora.
 Its topography varies a lot, going from great underwater walls, pumice-stone and even black sand.
 The impressive gorgonians and corals standing there will take the words right out of your mouth.
 A lot of crustaceans live in these waters.
 You will find there a lot of nudibranchs and attend a wonderful and colorful show.
 A great number of barracudas also swim there.
 In spite of having impressive teeth, this fish remains harmless for divers.
 It will be possible for you to observe large groupers, since this fish can reach 1, 20 meter width.
 Very famous among photographers, the Parrotfish also live in the waters of Sicily.
 This coral and colorful fish can reach 22 pounds and 1 meter width.
-Finally, the numerous diving spots of the Mediterranean sea also contains moray eels, the long snake shaped fish.
+Finally, the numerous diving spots of the Mediterranean sea also contains >moray eels, the long snake shaped fish.
 Divers commonly bring some food to get it out its hole, but you should be careful in order to avoid to be bitten!